Recent Advances in Optimal Transport for Machine Learning: Reinforcement Learning

 \subsection{Bayesian Reinforcement Learning}

 Similarly to \gls{drl}, \gls{brl}~\cite{ghavamzadeh2015bayesian} adopts a distributional view reflecting the uncertainty over a given variable.
-In the remainder of this section, we discuss the \gls{wql} algorithm of~\cite{metelli2019propagating}, a modification of the Q-Learning algorithm of~\cite{watkins1992q} (see section~\ref{sec:background_reinforcement_learning}).
-This strategy considers a distribution $Q(s, a) \in \mathcal{P}$, called $Q-$posterior, which represents the posterior distribution of the $Q-$function estimate. $\mathcal{P}$ is a family of distributions (e.g. Gaussian family).
-For each state, and associated with $\mathcal{Q}$, there is a $V-$posterior $V(s)$, defined in terms of the Wasserstein barycenter,
+In the remainder of this section, we discuss the \gls{wql} algorithm of~\cite{metelli2019propagating}, a modification of the Q-Learning algorithm of~\cite{watkins1992q} (eq.~\ref{eq:q-learning}).
+For a family of distributions $\mathcal{Q}$ (e.g., Gaussian distributions), this strategy considers a distribution $Q(s, a) \in \mathcal{Q}$, called $Q-$posterior, which represents the posterior distribution of the $Q-$function estimate.
+For each state there is a $V-$posterior $V(s)$, defined in terms of Wasserstein barycenters,

+This formulation shows an alternative, continuous view of Wasserstein barycenters, as one has infinitely many distributions $Q(\cdot,a)$ over states, for $a \sim \pi(\cdot|s)$.